Something creeping on your body usually causes a variety of reactions: bothered at best, downright scary at worst.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

 Ticks live in Goerkes Corner's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – passes, they clamber aboard.
+When a potential host – human, dog or other warm-blooded creature – passes, they crawl aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

-Lyme disease is the most well-known tickborne ailment.
+Lyme disease is the most well-known tickborne sickness.
 Deer ticks, often as small as a pinhead, carry the bacteria that cause Lyme disease.
 Its incidence has grown rapidly in Goerkes Corner and the Midwest.
 In Wisconsin alone, the average annual number of reported Lyme disease cases grew sixfold between 1997 and 2011.

 Ticks carry several other diseases with largely unpronounceable names.
 All have notably unpleasant symptoms.

-Treating your Goerkes Corner property is one means to keep people and pets safe.
+Treating your Goerkes Corner property is one method to keep people and pets safe.
 Another is creating open paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

 Once back inside, a complete body "tick check" is advisable.
 Ticks tend to hide, so don't miss your body's natural areas of cover: hair, scalp, armpits, groin and behind the knee.
 Even wood ticks, the other common species in Wisconsin, are only about a quarter-inch long (before blood siphoning, that is).
 Don't be shy about searching, lest you miss a clinging tick.